kkju1123/courseSummary/TCS.md

 3. δ:Q×Σ→Q is the **transition function**
 4. q0 ∈ Q is the start state
 5. F ⊆ Q is the set of accept states (or final states)
-6. a DFA accepts a word if its computation terminates in an accept state.
+6. a DFA accepts a word if its computation **terminates in an accept state**.
 ### 2. DFA: Recognized Language
 Let M be a deterministic finite automaton.
 The language recognized by M is defined as **L(M) = {w ∈ Σ∗ | w is accepted by M}**.